Experience a traditional Almabtrieb in Austria. The coming home of the cows from the alpine meadows is celebrated with colors, music, dance and more.

 In this area, the headgear is made of branches and tree parts, that are then decorated with colorful paper ribbons and field flowers.

-My great-grandfather used to walk for a whole day from their high pastures Alm in Jochberg (near Kitzbühel) over Hopfgarten to the nearby ancestral home in Bad Häring with the cows, which was a whooping 28 miles (ca. 45 km) or 10-hour walk.
+My great-grandfather used to walk for a whole day from their high pastures, Alm in Jochberg (near Kitzbühel) over Hopfgarten to the nearby ancestral home in Bad Häring with the cows, which was a whopping 28 miles (ca. 45 km) or 10-hour walk.

 Wildschönau

 The Wildschönau is a valley known for its pristine beauty and secluded from other areas.
-More than 500 cows with local farmers come from the mountain pastures wandering down the mountains to the village of Auffach and Niederau.
+More than 500 cows with local farmers come from the mountain pastures, wandering down the mountains to the villages of Auffach and Niederau.

 This valley has only one main road, so plan to hang out a while at the village with your car parked because you would rather not get stuck in the traffic when the cows are taking over the valley.